h4ck3rk3y/wolfe/README.md

 Mr. Wolfe doesn't change `.bashrc` when the terminal is exited, do `wolfe off` to undo the changes to the `.bashrc` file.

+The pip package runs on my api key, incase it stops working please add your own api key to api.py and install from source.

 ## Contributing

 Use the [issue tracker](https://github.com/h4ck3rk3y/wolfe) to file bugs or push new features.